-- (4) "Board" means the Workers' Compensation Board and includes its Hearings Division. - (5) "Chart note" means a notation made in chronological order in a medical record in which the medical service provider records such things as subjective and objective findings, diagnosis, treatment rendered, treatment objectives, and return to work goals and status. - (6) "Coordinated Health Care Program" means an employer program providing for the coordination of a separate policy of group health insurance coverage with the medical portion of workers' compensation coverage, for some or all of the employer's workers, which provides the worker with health care benefits even if a worker's compensation claim is denied. - (7) "Current Procedural Terminology" or "CPT"® means the Current Procedural Terminology codes and terminology most recently published by the American Medical Association unless otherwise specified in these rules. - (8) "Customary Fee" means a fee that falls within the range of fees normally charged for a given service. - (9) "Days" means calendar days. - (10) "Direct control and supervision" means the physician is on the same premises, at the same time, as the person providing a medical service ordered by the physician.
-The physician can modify, terminate, extend, or take over the medical service at any time. - (11) "Division" means the Workers' Compensation Division of the Department of Consumer and Business Services. - (12) "Eligible" means an injured worker who has filed a claim and is employed by an employer who is located in an MCO's authorized geographical service area, covered by an insurer who has a contract with that MCO.
-"Eligible" also includes a worker with an accepted claim having a date of injury prior to contract when that worker's employer later becomes covered by an MCO contract. - (13) "Enrolled" means an eligible injured worker has received notification from the insurer that the worker is being required to treat under the auspices of the MCO.
-However, a worker may not be enrolled who would otherwise be subject to an MCO contract if the worker's primary residence is more than 100 miles outside the managed care organization's certified geographical service area. - (14) "Health Care Practitioner or Health Care Provider" has the same meaning as a "medical service provider." - (15) "HCFA form 2552" (Hospital Care Complex Cost Report) means the annual report a hospital makes to Medicare. - (16) "Hearings Division" means the Hearings Division of the Workers' Compensation Board. - (17) "Home Health Care" means medically necessary medical and medically related services provided in the injured worker's home environment.
-These services might include, but are not limited to, nursing care, medication administration, personal hygiene, or assistance with mobility and transportation.
+(4)(5) "Board" means the Workers' Compensation Board and includes its Hearings Division.

+(5)(6) "Chart note" means a notation made in chronological order in a medical record in which the medical service provider records information such things as subjective and objective findings, diagnosis, treatment rendered, treatment objectives, and return\to\work goals and status.

+(6) "Coordinated Health Care Program" means an employer program providing for the coordination of a separate policy of group health insurance coverage with the medical portion of workers' compensation coverage, for some or all of the employer's workers, which provides the worker with health care benefits even if a worker's compensation claim is denied.

+- (7) "Current Procedural Terminology" or "CPT"® means the Current Procedural Terminology codes and terminology most recently published by the American Medical Association unless otherwise specified in these rules. - (8) "Customary Fee" means a fee that falls within the range of fees normally charged for a given service. - (7) "Come-along provider" means a primary care physician, chiropractic physician, or an authorized nurse practitioner who is not a managed care organization (MCO) panel provider and who continues to treat the worker when the worker becomes enrolled in an MCO.
+(See OAR 436-015-0070.) - (8) "Date stamp" means to stamp or display the initial receipt date and the recipient's name on a paper or electronic document, regardless of whether the document is printed or displayed electronically. - (9) "Days" means calendar days. - (10) "Direct control and supervision" means the physician is on the same premises, at the same time, as the person providing a medical service ordered by the physician.
+The physician can modify, terminate, extend, or take over the medical service at any time. - (11) "Direct medical sequela" means a condition that is clearly established medically and originates or stems from an accepted condition.
+For example: The accepted condition is low back strain with herniated disc at L4-5.
+The worker develops permanent weakness in the leg and foot due to the accepted condition.
+The weakness is considered a "direct medical sequela."

+(12) "Division" means the Workers' Compensation Division of the Department of Consumer and Business Services.

+(13) "Eligible worker" means an injureda worker who has filed a claim or who has an accepted claim and is employed by anwhose employer who is located in an MCO's authorized geographical service area, covered by an insurer whothat has a contract with that MCO.
+"Eligible" also includes a worker with an accepted claim having a date of injury prior to contract when that worker's employer later becomes covered by an MCO contract.

+(14) "Enrolled" means an eligible injured worker has received notification from the insurer that the worker is being required to treat under the auspicesprovisions of the a managed care organization (MCO-).
+However, a worker may not be enrolled who would otherwise be subject to an MCO contract if the worker's primary residence is more than 100 miles outside the managed care organization's certified geographical service area.

+(15) "Health Care Practitioner care practitioner or Health Care Provider health care provider" has the same meaning as a "medical service provider."

+(16) "HCFA form 2552" (Hospital Care Complex Cost Report) means the annual report a hospital makes to Medicare.

+(17)(16) "Hearings Division" means the Hearings Division of the Workers' Compensation Board.

+(18)(17) "Home Health Carehealth care" means medically necessary medical and medically related services provided in the injured worker'spatient's home environment.
+These services mightmay include, but are not limited to, nursing care, medication administration, personal hygiene, or assistance with mobility and transportation.